Seattle Baroque Orchestra Personnel

 MEG BRENNAND (cello) is known for her work on both modern and Baroque cello.
 As a Baroque cellist, she performs with Seattle Baroque Orchestra and Pacific MusicWorks led by Stephen Stubbs.
 In the fall of 2013, Brennand will be appearing on the Gallery Concerts series performing two of the six Bach Suites for solo cello.
 She has also performed with Portland Baroque Orchestra, Pacific Baroque Orchestra in Vancouver, BC, and the Whidbey Island Music Festival, led by Tekla Cunningham.
 An avid chamber musician, Brennand is the cellist with the acclaimed Onyx Chamber Players.
 Onyx will be ensemble-in-residence at the new First Church at 2nd and Denny in Seattle beginning in the fall of 2013.
 Brennand serves on the cello faculty at Seattle Pacific University, maintains an active teaching studio in the Seattle area, and is a member of the Pacific Northwest Ballet Orchestra.
 She is a graduate of the Eastman School of Music.

-JILLON STOPPELS DUPREE (harpsichord) has been described as a “lively and colorful” (Chicago Tribune) and “superb” musician (New York Times).
-Her collaborations include performances with Seattle Symphony, Magnificat Ensemble, Seattle Baroque Orchestra, Portland Baroque Orchestra, violinists Ingrid Matthews and Jaap Schröder, sopranos Ellen Hargis and Julianna Baird, and recorder virtuosi Marion Verbruggen and Vicki Boeckman.
-Dupree’s world premiere recording of Philip Glass’ Concerto for Harpsichord and Chamber Orchestra was released to high acclaim in the fall of 2006.
-A recipient of a Fulbright Fellowship and National Endowment for the Arts Solo Recitalists grant, Dupree has taught at the Oberlin College Conservatory of Music, University of Washington, and University of Michigan.
-She is currently on the early music faculty at Cornish College of the Arts.
-Recent activities include a residency at Stanford University, performance at the Bloomington Early Music Festival, participation in the Gustav Leonhardt Tribute recital at the 2012 Berkeley Early Music Festival, and a solo Bach recording project.
+JILLON STOPPELS DUPREE (harpsichord) has performed throughout the U.S. and Europe, and been described as “one of the most outstanding early musicians in North America” (IONARTS) and “a baroque star” (Seattle Times).
+Her collaborations include performances with the Seattle Symphony, the Bay Area’s Magnificat Ensemble, Portland and Seattle Baroque Orchestras, sopranos Ellen Hargis and Julianna Baird, gambist Wieland Kuijken, and recorder virtuosi Marion Verbruggen and Vicki Boeckman.
+Dupree’s world premiere recording of Philip Glass’s Concerto for Harpsichord and Chamber Orchestra has received highest acclaim, and is one of several contemporary works in her repertoire.
+A recipient of Fulbright and National Endowment for the Arts grants, Dupree has taught at the Oberlin Conservatory of Music and the University of Michigan; she currently teaches at the Cornish College of the Arts.
+Recent activities include a residency at Stanford University, a concert at the Bloomington Early Music Festival, a Monteverdi performance at the 2014 Berkeley Early Music Festival, and a solo Bach recording.

 OLGA HAUPTMAN (violin and viola) moved to Seattle in 1999 and has since performed with Seattle Baroque Orchestra, Portland Baroque Orchestra, the Versailles Ensemble (with husband Fred Hauptman), and in the all-day Bach and Schubert concerts at Town Hall Seattle.
 While in New York City, Hauptman performed regularly with the Ensemble for Early Music’s Grande Bande, ARTEK, Concert Royal, Brandywine Baroque, and many other groups.
 She has also appeared at the Hong Kong, Berkeley, and Connecticut Early Music Festivals.
 Hauptman, along with husband Fred (harpsichord) and Linda Melsted (violin), recently formed the Salish Sea Players, an ensemble which performs at retirement and long-term care facilities in the Northwest.
 Her other activities include consort music (on treble viol); ethnic and contra dance fiddling; photography; needlework; and walking with binoculars, and Fred, in bird sanctuaries.